About The Danish Institute for Sports Studies

 Funding and organisation

 Moreover, commissioned research projects, external project grants and other commercial activities are part of the monetary funding of the Danish Institute of Sports Studies.
-The total turnover of the Institute is expected to be approximately 17 million DKK in 2015.

 Contact the Danish Institute for Sports Studies